ErikOnBike/CodeParadise/README.md

 ### Load ServerEnvironment

-The ServerEnvironment should be run from a Pharo7 or Pharo8 image (*there is an issue with Pharo9*).
+The ServerEnvironment should be run from a Pharo7 or Pharo8 image (**Pharo9 can't be used at the moment, see compatibility info below**).
 In the future other platforms like Cuis will probably be supported as well.

 Loading the ServerEnvironment can be done using:
 ```Smalltalk